 At peak times, particularly in October and November, you may not be able to get an immediate appointment or have multiple appointments.
 So, we want you to get the maximum benefit out of every appointment.

 If you just don't know where to start thinking about your career, that's fine.
 A Careers Adviser can help you with this, especially if you are worrying about how and where to start.
 Just be aware that each appointment may only help you to move a few steps along.

 If you are able and willing to do a little (or a lot!) of preparation, you will inevitably find yourself further along the process.
 Even a small amount of research or reflection may help you to focus the appointment on what you are really needing.

 The best way to prepare is by checking out our resources on MyFuture.
 These cover every stage of career planning.
 They are worth looking at before you book too, as you might find your question answered with a bit of research.

 Even if you don’t know what you want to do, there is still some research you can do.
 Try searching MyFuture Resources for resources about career options.
-You will find advice on narrowing down your career options, helpsheets covering different sectors and information on how to do your own research.
+You will find advice on narrowing down your career options, information about different sectors and advice on how to do your own research.

 Information staff and appointments

 If it's information you need, you may not need a Careers Appointment at all.
 The trained information staff in the Careers Service can help you to find resources.
-You don't need to book to access this this so it can be much quicker than waiting for an appointment with a Careers Adviser.
-You can drop in to our Information Room, telephone, email or ask a question on MyFuture.
+You don't need to book to access this so it can be much quicker than waiting for an appointment with a Careers Adviser.
+You can drop in to our Information Room, email or ask a question on MyFuture.